inboxstartup/docs/operate/index.md

 # Operate

-Once, I found this nugget of equating business roles with the pieces of Chess.
+Interesting nugget of equating business roles with the pieces of Chess.

 | Chess  | Business        |
 | ------ | ---------------- |